vmmunoza/Build-On-Eth-101/test tutorial.md

 - Node.js installed on your system.
 - A code editor like Visual Studio Code.
 - Basic understanding of JavaScript and the Ethereum blockchain.
-- (TO DO: deploy contract and api key details).
+- (TO DO: deploy contract and API key details).

 ## Step 1: Setting Up Your Project
 First, we'll set up a new Node.js project and install Hardhat.